Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

 We consider the three-dimensional Keller-Segel system

-where the $3$D Poisson field is written as $\Phi_u = \frac{1}{4\pi|\x|}*u$.
-More generally, one can also consider the $d$-dimensional Keller-Segel system, which we will discuss soon.
-The Keller-Segel system is a mathematical model of \textit{Chemotaxis}, a biological phenomenon describing the motion of organisms induced by chemical signals, for example, the motions of slime mold Dictyostelium discoideum and the bacteria Escherichia coli.
+where the $3$D Poisson field is given by $\Phi_u = \frac{1}{4\pi|\x|}*u$.
+More generally, the Keller-Segel system can be defined in $\reall^d$, which we will discuss shortly.
+The Keller-Segel system models \textit{chemotaxis}, the directed movement of biological organisms in response to chemical gradients.
+Notable examples include the behavior of slime mold (\textit{Dictyostelium discoideum}) and \textit{Escherichia coli} bacteria.
 It was first established by Patlak \cite{Patlak1953} and Keller \& Segel \cite{KellerSegel1970}.
 We refer to \cite{Horstmann2004} and \cite{Chavanis2008} for a survey of this model as well as related mathematical problems.
 Since the Keller-Segel system (in general dimension $d$) takes a divergence form, its strong solutions preserve the total mass:

 In addition, the solutions admit an important scaling symmetry (besides the translation symmetries in space and time): if $u(\x,t)$ is a solution, then so is

 for any $\lambda >0$.
 We say that the solution $u$ blows up in finite time $T$, if